jordan-simonovski/jordansimonov-ski/content/posts/leadership.md

 So taking all of the above into consideration, I started building up a good understanding of the differences between management and leadership.

-In terms of the way these roles affect engineering teams, I can see somme fundamental differences in the way of thinking between the two roles.
+In terms of the way these roles affect engineering teams, I can see some fundamental differences in the way of thinking between the two roles.
 Below is a short table of things I (and probably you) probably notice in your day-to-day.
 This serves as a reference, but I'll elaborate on each one, and why the former is less likely to retain great engineering talent.

 Managers | Leaders
 --- | ---